 Richmond upon Thames has everything you need, from beautiful surroundings and open spaces to great shopping and historic attractions.
 Not only does the River Thames run through the town centre, but the tow path leads you to Kew Gardens and Hampton Court Palace, as well as the miles of open space and wildlife in nearby Richmond Park.

 Richmond draws visitors form all over the world to discover its world famous tourist attractions, parks and gardens or just to meander along the River Thames.
 Places of interest, and local activities all within 20 minutes of the Bingham include;

-The Bingham is close to the RFU at Twickenham, Wimbledon Tennis, and London’s last remaining polo clubs, Ham Polo, Bingham hotel guests have access to the members club house included in the Ham Polo Experience.
-Golf is available at the Richmond Golf Club and the Bingham Golf Experience includes a round of golf on the 18 hole course, with access to the private clubhouse.
+The Bingham is close to the RFU at Twickenham, Wimbledon Tennis, and London’s last remaining polo clubs, Ham Polo.
+Golf is available at the Richmond Golf Club whose par 70 course was designed by Tom Dunn.
 Horse riding is an idyllic way to see Richmond Park and the neighbouring Wimbledon Common.
-Richmond Park is hugely popular for cycling, and for a more genteel bike ride it is possible to follow the tow path outside the Bingham Garden, to Windsor or Putney.
+During your stay, you could borrow one of the Bingham’s Pashley bikes to explore Richmond Park.
+The park is hugely popular for cycling, or for a more genteel bike ride it is possible to follow the tow path outside the Bingham Garden, to Windsor or Putney.

 Messing About on the River

 Pleasure boats are available for hire along the riverside near to Richmond Bridge.
 Passenger boats go to Hampton Court, Kew Gardens and Central London from April-October.
 Moorings are available along the river at Richmond, and private boat charter is available which reception can arrange.